 - Chronic Backstabbing Disorder: Barbossa has a habit of turning on people at the first opportunity, including taking the Pearl from Jack twice.
 He even tries doing it with Tia Dalma.

-- Comfort Food: According to the Word of God, this is why Barbossa was always going on about apples.
+- Comfort Food: According to the the creators, this is why Barbossa was always going on about apples.
 He eats apple slices with a knife and fork in On Stranger Tides, and later seems to be eating cubed apples with chopsticks in Dead Men Tell No Tales.

 - Cool Sword: In the fourth movie, two of them.
 Firstly, he poisons his usual weapon to give him the edge against Blackbeard due to losing his leg in their first encounter.
 After this gambit pays off, he takes the Sword of Triton as well as the Queen Anne's Revenge as the prize, gaining with it many of Blackbeard's magical powers.

 - Crucified Hero Shot: Falls to his ultimate death in this pose.

 - Daddy Had a Good Reason for Abandoning You: He's Carina's father, and left her in as loving an orphanage as he could find because he didn't feel that he could give her a good enough life.
 He genuinely cares about her even as an adult, even though he doesn't tell her who he is until immediately before his Heroic Sacrifice to save her.

 - Deadpan Snarker: